buddha784/Java/README.md

 📜 10.
 Academic Declaration & Acknowledgements

-I hereby declare that this project titled "Student Result Management System (SRMS)" is my original work submitted in partial fulfillment of the academic requirements for the VITyarthi - Build Your Own Project evaluation at Vellore Institute of Technology (VIT), Bhopal.
+I hereby declare that this project titled "Student Result Management System (SRMS)" is my original work submitted in partial fulfillment of the academic requirements for the course evaluation under the VITyarthi - Build Your Own Project initiative at Vellore Institute of Technology (VIT), Bhopal.

 Author: BUDDHA S
 Registration Number: 25BAI11592
-Institution: VIT Bhopal University 
+Institution: VIT Bhopal University